The Parent Trap (1998 film): Book

 In 1962, a year after Walt Disney Pictures originally adapted Das doppelte Lottchen into The Parent Trap, Cyrus Brooks translated the German children's book into English as Lisa and Lottie, an edition still published in the United States and Canada.

 A novelization of the film by Hallie Marshall was published in 1998.

 In 2014, Das doppelte Lottchen was faithfully retranslated into English by Anthea Bell and republished in the United Kingdom and Australia by Pushkin Press as The Parent Trap, following Disney's successful film adaptations.
 Then, in 2020, Australian actress Ruby Rees recorded an unabridged narration of Bell's translation for Bolinda Publishing.

 Callbacks to the 1961 film

-There are several connections between this film and the original 1961 version:
+There are several connections between this film and the original 1961 film: